-The lease option is a type of agreement between the lessorThe LessorA lessor is an individual who legally owns the asset granted on a lease (rented for a long tenure) to the lessee who pays a single lump sum amount or regular payments for using that asset. and lesseeLesseeA Lessee, also called a Tenant, is an individual (or entity) who rents the land or property (generally immovable) from a lessor (property owner) under a legal lease agreement. wherein the lessee has an option to purchase the property (commercial or residential) after paying at the end of the lease term or after some specific period of time.
+The lease option is a type of agreement between the lessorThe LessorA lessor is an individual or entity that leases out an asset such as land, house or machinery to another person or organization for a certain period. and lesseeLesseeA Lessee, also called a Tenant, is an individual (or entity) who rents the land or property (generally immovable) from a lessor (property owner) under a legal lease agreement. wherein the lessee has an option to purchase the property (commercial or residential) after paying at the end of the lease term or after some specific period of time.

 Under lease option, X is buyer, and Y is a seller signed a contract wherein X has agreed to purchase the property $100000 at the end of lease say after 1 year after paying an option fee of $500.The lease rent is $1000 P. M. X will continue to pay lease paymentLease PaymentLease payments are the payments where the lessee under the lease agreement has to pay monthly fixed rental for using the asset to the lessor.
 The ownership of such an asset is generally taken back by the owner after the lease term expiration. of $1000 for one year, and he will pay $ 100000 at year-end and retain the title of the property.

 How does a Lease Option Agreement Work?

 Let’s take a few points to understand how it works.

 - In a lease option agreement, the parties decide what would be the cost of purchase the option.
 It is normally non-refundable in case of buyer fails to exercise the lease option because it is not a deposit.

 - They decide how much would be the purchase price at the end of the lease period.
 It is decided at the beginning of the option.

 - Also, they agree to what would the period time after which the buyer ( lessee) will buy the property.
 It is normal for a period range of 1 to 2 years.